EnterpriseTrainingCenter/Windows-Server/Instructions/Labs/Managing-local-administrator-passwords.md

     * Enable password encryption
     * Configure the post-authentication actions to reset the password, logoff the managed account, and terminate any remaining processes after 8 hours

-### Task 1: Create organizational unit and move all servers and client
+### Task 1: Create organizational unit and move all servers and clients

 Perform this task on CL1.